MorganShowman/appd/README.md

 Notes: Appd looks for apps in the $APPS_PATH directory.
        APPNAME can be . for current app.
+       The currently selected Docker Server ENV file is stored in ~/.appd/current-server
 ```

 ## Docker Server ENV Files